Magotchi/lpid-core-documents/LPID core documents.md

 ### Rule 9

-Within seven days following the receipt of a petition, the Chair shall send a copy of the petition via electronic mail to each prospective respondent, along with any supporting material the Chair has been sent, and notice that any Response to the petitions by any respondent much be sent in writing within 14 days, or if received during State Convention, promptly.
+Within seven days following the receipt of a petition, the Chair shall send a copy of the petition via electronic mail to each prospective respondent, along with any supporting material the Chair has been sent, and notice that any Response to the petitions by any respondent must be sent in writing within 14 days, or if received during State Convention, promptly.

 ### Rule 10